-B. Income Tax Withholding
+C. Income Tax Withholding

-After the first of the year, ask each new employee to complete Form W-4, the "Employee's Withholding Allowance Certificate" which should be available before the first of the New Year.
+Each year employee should complete Form W-4, the "Employee's Withholding Allowance Certificate".
 The amount of income tax that an employer must withhold from wages is based on the filing status and number of withholding allowances claimed by the employee.
-The employee must provide this information on Form W-4.
+The form should be retained by the employer and not be transmitted to the IRS.